Skin cancer (non-melanoma) - Symptoms and diagnosis

 Bowen's disease is a precancerous form of SCC.
 It is sometimes referred to as squamous cell carcinoma in situ.
 It develops slowly and is easily treated.

 The main sign is a red, scaly patch on the skin that may itch.
-It affects elderly women and is often found on the lower leg.
-But it can appear on any area of the skin.
+It can appear on any area of the skin and is often found on the lower legs in women.

 Bowen's disease is not classed as non-melanoma skin cancer.
 But it can sometimes develop into squamous cell carcinoma if left untreated.

-Actinic keratoses, also known as solar keratoses, are dry, scaly patches of skin.
-These are caused by damage from years of sun exposure.
+Actinic keratoses are dry, scaly patches of skin caused by damage from years of sun exposure.
+They are also known as solar keratoses.

 The patches can be pink, red or brown, and can vary in size from a few millimetres to a few centimetres across.

-The affected skin can sometimes become very thick, and the patches can look like small horns or spikes.
+The affected skin can sometimes become very thick.
+Sometimes the patches can look like small horns or spikes.

 Overexposure to ultraviolet (UV) light is the main cause of non-melanoma skin cancer.
 UV light comes from the sun, as well as from artificial tanning sunbeds and sunlamps.